-NMLS is the sole system of licensure for mortgage companies for 57 state agencies and the sole system of licensure for Mortgage Loan Originators (MLOs) for 59 state and territorial agencies.
-Over half of the states also currently manage additional license types through the System in the money services business, debt and consumer finance industries.
+NMLS is the sole system of licensure for mortgage companies for 58 state agencies and the sole system of licensure for Mortgage Loan Originators (MLOs) for 59 state and territorial agencies.
+Over three-quarters of the states also currently manage additional license types through the System in the money services business, debt and consumer finance industries.

 NMLS was created by the Conference of State Bank Supervisors (CSBS) and the American Association of Residential Mortgage Regulators (AARMR)1 and began operations in January 2008.
 It is owned and operated by the State Regulatory Registry LLC (SRR)2, a wholly owned subsidiary of CSBS.